young-zonglin/zlyang-seq2seq-gec/README.md

-## Sequence to sequence learning with Keras
+## Sequence to sequence learning for GEC task with Keras
-Sequence to sequence learning using several deep models.
+Sequence to sequence learning for GEC task using several deep models.

 ## Implemented models
 - Baseline model: Attention Seq2Seq model.